• Skip to primary navigation

 • Add capsicum and half the reserved parsley.
 Roughly stir the ingredients with the spatula.
 Cook 4 min/Varoma/Speed 1 (Reverse Blade) (MC Out).

-• Break the dough into 8 equal balls.
+• Divide the dough into 8 equal balls.

 • Flour a flat surface and roll each ball out into a rectangle.